 The Association of Indian Universities granted membership to this University in December 1992 and in appreciation and recognition of the pace of the growth, granted permanent membership in 2001.The University is also a member of Association of Commonwealth Universities, London.
 The UGC, New Delhi has recognized the University and registered it under section 12 (B) of the UGC Act 1956, facilitating finances for its all round development.
 The State Government has allotted it 67.17 Acres of land at Sindoor.
 The first building on this piece of land was the Central Library Building, built with the generous grant received from Sri Pranab Mukherjee, the then Deputy Chairman, Planning Commission, Government of India.

 The University manages and maintains 22 Postgraduate departments including the newly established Biotechnology and Clinical Nutrition and Dietetics Departments, MBA, MCA and M Ed under the nine faculties of Humanities, Social Sciences, Commerce, Engineering, Law, Medicine, Ayurveda, Homeopathy and Education.
-It proposes to introduce a number of professional courses at the master’s level such as, Master degree in Geoinformatics and Remote Sensing, L L B (5years Integrated Course), Degree/diploma in Physical Education and Diploma in Library science.
+We have a nicely maintained lawn around the university, We use gas trimmers to shape up the grass.
+Orbitrim reviews guide has been helpful during gardening process.
+Our Educational system proposes to introduce a number of professional courses at the master’s level such as, Master degree in Geoinformatics and Remote Sensing, L L B (5years Integrated Course), Degree/diploma in Physical Education and Diploma in Library science.
 There are medical and engineering colleges too under the University.
 In addition to these, Vinoba Bhave University, among the six universities and two deemed universities of Jharkhand, is unique in the sense that it has the entire state under its territorial jurisdiction by wielding control over all the Sanskrit, Aurveda, and Homeopathy colleges.
 The university has also submitted a proposal to the government of Jharkhand for introducing 15 vocational courses at Degree level.
 The AICTE has already accorded approval to MCA and MBA curricula.
 The University College of Engineering & Technology has commenced the first batch selected through the state entrance examination.
 At present, B Ed teaching is being imparted in ten colleges of the University.